Deep learning based doubly robust test for Granger causality: Introduction

-One should be aware that directly applying deep neural network estimators in the classic nonparametric test will lead to inevitable issues, such as excessive bias and inability to control the type I error.
-The root cause of these problems lies in the lack of established convergence rate guarantees for deep neural networks, makes it impossible to ensure that the underlying stochastic process converges at an adequate rate.
-This, in turn, hinders the application of limit theorems for empirical processes in constructing the test statistic.
+One should be aware that directly applying deep neural network estimators in the classic nonparametric test will lead to inevitable issues, such as excessive bias and the inability to control type I error.
+The root cause of these problems lies in the lack of established convergence rate guaranties for deep neural networks, making it impossible to ensure that the underlying stochastic process converges at an adequate rate.
+This, in turn, hinders the application of limit theorems to empirical processes in constructing the test statistic.
 To overcome this difficulty, we adopt a doubly robust structure, originally introduced by \cite{robins1994estimation}.
-The doubly robust framework has been extensively employed in causal inference and missing data problems, as it ensures consistency provided that at least one of the involved models is correctly specified.
+The doubly robust framework has been extensively employed in causal inference and missing data problems, as it ensures consistency, provided that at least one of the involved models is correctly specified.
 See \cite{bang2005doubly} and \cite{vermeulen2015bias} for example. \cite{chernozhukov2018double} were among the first to introduce the doubly robust principle into the context of machine learning.
 More recently, \cite{zhou2023testing} developed a novel testing framework by incorporating the doubly robust principle into the study of Markov properties.
 Unlike in the missing data setting, when both models are well specified, the doubly robust approach in testing can further accelerate the convergence rate.
-For Granger causality, previous studies have explored its use with deep neural networks, also known as neural Granger causality (e.g., \citeauthor{tank2021neural}, \citeyear{tank2021neural}; \citeauthor{khanna2019economy}, \citeyear{khanna2019economy}).
-These methods identify the Granger causality by imposing group sparsity penalties on the weights of the first hidden layer.
-Although neural Granger causality methods provide a convenient approach to uncovering causal relationships among a large number of time series, they may be sensitive to hyperparameter choices and training procedures and lack formal statistical guarantees.